[?] Start Receiving This Blog Today By Simply Subscribing

 To hang up the feeder with some string, punch out a hole at the top of the carton and run the string through it.

-These feeders don't last forever in the weather, but to make a milk carton birdfeeder doesn't take long and it's very creative for kids and inexpensive.
+These feeders don't last forever in the weather, but to make a milk carton birdfeeder doesn't take long and it's very creative for kids and quite inexpensive.

 Recycling your milk cartons and juice cartons is much better than throwing them away.